ibm-cloud-docs/dns-svcs/cr-delete-fwd-rules.md

     * `resolver_id`, which is the unique identifier of a custom resolver.
     * `rule_id`, which is the unique identifier of a forwarding rule.
     * `X-Correlation-ID`, which is a string that uniquely identifies a request.
-1. When all viariables are initiated, delete your custom resolver forwarding rule:
+1. When all variables are initiated, delete your custom resolver forwarding rule:

     ```
     curl -X DELETE https://api.dns-svcs.cloud.ibm.com/v1/instances/2be5d4a7-78f0-4c62-a957-41dc15342777/custom_resolvers/ddbe7a53-7971-46dc-b021-420335c31562/forwarding_rules/80b7d905-b2fd-416f-9e0c-b2e554125a4c -H 'Authorization: Bearer xxxxxx'
     ```